kdakan/Microservices-Architecture-using-ASP.Net-Core-2-Docker-Masstransit-RabbitMQ-Elastic-Kibana/README.md

 -
 -

-## 8. Organizing Business logic with DDD and CQRS
+## 8. Organizing Business Logic with DDD and CQRS
 -
 -